knath2000/gentedekhorasan/memory-bank/activeContext.md

 -   **API & Database Performance/Reliability:** Monitor performance of Vercel Functions and Neon DB under load.
 Ensure robust error handling for API/DB unavailability.
 -   **Audio Performance:** (As before)

-This document reflects the context after the shift to an API-driven model for Arabic text and the implementation of precision fixes for audio playback.
+This document reflects the context after the shift to an API-driven model for Arabic text, the implementation of precision fixes for audio playback, and our plan to resolve the module syntax errors in Vercel API functions.